JoseJulianMosqueraFuli/enerbit-test/README.md

 ## Improvements

+- Create Tests and Analitycs
+- Consider create access control for db (login)
+- Template for visual analytics
+- Consider Containers the app
 - Always could be improved
-- Create Tests and Analitycs

 ## License